facebook/buck2/docs/rfcs/drafts/oss-observability.md

 - BES (Build Event Service): refers to the generic service used to send/receive build events by Bazel
 - BEP (Build Event Protocol): refers to the combination of BES and Bazel specific events
+- Invocation: a single execution of a Buck2/Bazel command.
+An invocation usually contains a single build or execution of a command, but may contain many in case of multiple retries.
+Initially, build and invocations overlap